The Johan Castberg field is located approx. 100 kilometres north of the Snøhvit field in the Barents Sea, and is Norway’s northernmost field.

 Development solution

-The field development concept includes a production vessel and an extensive subsea development, with a total of 30 wells distributed across 10 subsea templates and two satellite structures.
+The field is developed with the production vessel Johan Castberg and an extensive subsea installation, with a total of 30 wells distributed across 10 subsea templates and two satellite structures.

-The production vessel will be a so-called FPSO with subsea solutions.
-The expected recoverable resources are estimated at 450—650 million barrels of oil equivalent.
+The Johan Castberg vessel is a so-called FPSO with subsea solutions.
+The expected recoverable resources are estimated at 450—650 million barrels of oil equivalents.

-On the sea surface, you will see an anchored production vessel, a so-called FPSO.
-But it is underwater that the real size of the field presents itself.
+With its 313 meters, the anchored production vessel is no doubt an eye-catcher, but it is underwater that the real size of the field presents itself.
 Johan Castberg is a major subsea field and is important for potential further development and infrastructure in the Barents Sea.

-Operations of Johan Castberg will be handled using a supply and helicopter base in Hammerfest and an operating organisation in Harstad.
+Johan Castberg field operations are supported from a supply base and a helicopter base in Hammerfest.
+The operating organisation is located in Harstad.

 - The Equinor-operated discoveries Skrugard from 2011, Havis from 2012 and Drivis from 2014 constitute what is now the Johan Castberg project.